Updated: September, 2025

 Should utilities opt to replace the CIS at a later stage, the utilisation of an MDMS streamlines the integration process by reducing the number of required interfaces.

-However, it is important to note that deploying a standalone rating and charging system offers greater potential for tariff and service innovation, albeit with a potentially more extensive implementation scope.
+However, it is important to note that deploying a standalone rating and charging system within modern utility pricing CRM software offers greater potential for tariff and service innovation, albeit with a potentially more extensive implementation scope.
 Back billing scenarios are also included here.

-Certain utilities choose to leverage a modular system that enables the real-time rating of usage data against the utility’s rate plans.
+Certain utilities choose to leverage a modular utility pricing CRM software that enables the real-time rating of usage data against the utility’s rate plans.
 Subsequently, summarised data is transmitted to the legacy billing system at the end of each month for billing purposes.

 Moreover, this data can be made accessible to other systems, such as analytics or web-based self-care platforms.